Let’s be real. You’re probably here because you’re in dire need of SAT reading tips.

 3. Summarize passages as you read them.

-Like I said earlier, the passages in the SAT Critical Reading section are not the most interesting thing in the world.
+Like we said earlier, the passages in the SAT Critical Reading section are not the most interesting thing in the world.
 In fact, they’re about as interesting as a piece of plain, white bread.

 Consequently, it’s very easy to doze off while you’re in the middle of reading a passage and forget what it’s about.
 Rather than having to go back and reread the passage, here is a nifty little trick to help you keep track of what’s going on in each passage.